cryptonote-social/csminer/osx/README.txt

-csminer v0.0.8
+csminer v0.0.8 (OSX version)

 SYNOPSIS

 csminer from https://cryptonote.social is an easy-to-use CPU miner for Monero intended to provide "set it and forget it" mining for your existing laptop and desktop machines.
-By default, csminer mines with a single thread, and only when your screen is locked.
+By default, csminer mines with a single thread, and only when your screen is locked and on AC power.
 It can be configured to always mine or mine with more threads using the options described below.
 If you don't specify a username, csminer will mine on behalf of the Monero project (https://donate.getmonero.org) with earnings going directly to its wallet:

 888tNkZrPN6JsEgekjMnABU4TBzc2Dt29EPAvkRxbANsAnjyPbb3iQ1YBRk1UXcdRsiKc9dhwMVgN5S9cQUiyoogDavup3H